ddockers/udemy_docker_k8/jenkins.md

 ![Imgur](https://imgur.com/ay0E9P3.png)

 The pipeline is used to keep track of changes.
-Instead of ```echo 'Hello World' ``` I can chance it to:
+Instead of ```echo 'Hello World' ``` I can change it to:

 ```
 sh 'echo "Hello World"'